 Integrated English Literacy/Civics Education (IELCE) includes education to immigrants and other limited proficient populations and are designed to prepare adults who are English language learners for, and place such adults in, unsubsidized employment in in-demand industries and occupations that lead to economic self-sufficiency and to integrate with the local workforce development system and its functions to carry out the activities of the program in combination with Integrated Education and Training programming.
 Curriculum for this instructional category assists participants to effectively engage in the education, work, and civic opportunities of the United States of America.

-The Components of an IELCE program include:
+The Required Components of an IELCE program include:

 - Educational Services: Literacy/English language acquisition

 - Civics Education

 - Workforce Preparation

-- Integrated Education and Training
+- Access to an ICAPS Program